n1o/n1o.github.io/content/posts/continuous-time-modeling-of-counterfatual-outcomes.md

 ## Example

-Lets assume that we are a medical doctor in a hospital, and we have a patient that has high fever and is at risk of dying.
-A common practice is to measure his levels of C-reactive protein (CRP) to determine if he need antibiotics.
-Lets assume that his CRP is high and we administer a certain type of antibotics in a certain dosage.
-Antibiotics are not a magical wand and it takes some time till their effect shows, because of this we wait some time and we measure the patients CRP levels again.
-There are 3 general cases that can happe:
+As a medical doctor in a hospital, if a patient has a high fever and is at risk of dying, a common practice is to measure their levels of C-reactive protein (CRP) to determine if they need antibiotics.
+If the CRP level is high, antibiotics are administered at a certain dosage.
+However, the effects of antibiotics may not be immediate and it may take some time before they show.
+In this scenario, the doctor would wait for some time and measure the patient's CRP levels again.

-1. The CRP levels drop
-2. The CRP levels go up
-3. The CRP levels remain the same
+There are generally 3 outcomes that can occur in this scenario:

+1. The CRP level decreases after antibiotics are administered, indicating that the infection is being successfully treated.

+2. The CRP level remains unchanged or only slightly decreases, indicating that the antibiotics may not be effective for this particular infection or the dosage may not be sufficient.

+3. The CRP level increases, indicating that the infection may be getting worse and a different course of treatment may be needed.

-Here we have to decide if we continue the treatment or change the type of antibiotics or their dosage.
+It is our decision to stick with the current treatment or change it.

 ## Details
 We can visuallize the example above as:

 ![Medical Example](/images/ct_cde_medical_example.jpg)

-At every time step we measure the CRP levels.
-The CRP levels influence the dosage and type of antibiotics, they also are an indicator of how likely a patient is to die.
-Antibiotics should lover the probability of death by lowering the future CRP levels.
-This behaviour is intuitive but there is a hidden catch, we have introduced time-dependent confounding.
-To explain what it is lets start with time-dependent variables and time-dependent treatment.
+At every time step we measure the CRP levels of a patient.
+The CRP levels not only influence the dosage and type of antibiotics prescribed, but they also serve as an indicator of the patient's likelihood of dying.
+Antibiotics are intended to lower the probability of death by reducing future CRP levels.
+This logic is intuitive, but there is a hidden catch: we have introduced time-dependent confounding.
+To understand this, let's start by defining time-dependent variables and time-dependent treatment.

 ### Time-Dependent variables
 Are variables that change over time and they are repeatedly measured.
 In our case CRP levels are a time-dependent variable